napari/napari.github.io/dev/_sources/guides/layers.md

 All our layers support a visibility toggle that allows you to set the `visible` property of each layer.
-This property is located inside the layer widget in the layers list and is represented by an eye icon.
+This property is located inside the layer widget in the layers list and is represented by an eye icon indicating the `visibility` button.
+Note that you can Option/Alt-click on the `visibility` button to show *just* that one layer, hiding all others.
+If you then Option/Alt-click on the `visibility` button of a layer a second time, the visibility state of all layers will be restored.

 (layer_opacity)=
 ## Layer opacity